redesyef/template-react-supabase/README.md

-# my persola template to begin the new project
+# My Personal template to begin the new project

 This template used: